rackerlabs/support-how-to/content/general/ord1-data-center-consolidation-faq.md

 The ORD1 data center has been operational since 2010 and offers the full suite of Rackspace services.
 We are continuously working on improving efficiencies, and we regularly examine the performance and capacity of our network zones.
-To maximize efficiency and resource use in ORD1, we need to consolidate cabinets within zones 1101 and 1102 so that we can build out the 10 G infrastructure in the oldest area of the data center.
-Devices in those affected zones will be physically consolidated into another area of the data center.
+To maximize efficiency and resource usage in ORD1, we need to consolidate cabinets within zones 1101 and 1102so that we can clear out a contiguous area for data center cabinet upgrades.
+Customers in the affected area will be physically consolidated into another area of the same computer room.

 Our dedicated migration team will carry out this move.
 The team has had widespread success in data center migrations over the past decade and continues